HinodeXRT/xrtpy/docs/getting_started.rst

 Effective Area
 --------------
-XRTpy produces the effective areas for a set of XRT X-Ray filter channels paired with thicknesses of the CCD contamination layer.
+XRTpy produces the effective areas for a set of XRT filter channels paired with thicknesses of the CCD contamination layer.
-Reference the `SolarSoft XRT Analysis Guide`_ for more information about the instrumental spectral responses.
+Refer to the `SolarSoft XRT Analysis Guide`_ for more information about the instrumental spectral responses.

 Temperature Response